Afia Pokua

 Afia Pokua (known as Vim Lady) is a Ghanaian media personality and the Head of Programs at the Despite Media Group, operating Peace FM, Okay FM, Neat FM and Hello FM in Kumasi.

 Education

 Afia attended Labone Senior High School for her secondary education.
 She then proceeded to the Ghana Institute of Journalism and the Ghana Institute of Management And Public Administration for a bachelor's degree in law.

 Career

 She is the former editor of Adom FM, a subsidiary of Multimedia Group Limited.
-Seven 7 years ago, Afia had attempted to quit Mulitimedia following a misunderstanding she had with the management.
+In 2013, Afia had attempted to quit Mulitimedia following a misunderstanding she had with the management.

 In October 2019, she resigned from the Multimedia Group and joined UTV, a satellite television station owned by the Despite Media Group Currently, Afia Pokuaa is the host of Egyaso Gyaso, a popular news analysis program aired on Okay FM Mondays and Fridays between 7pm and 9:30pm.
 She also co-hosts UTV's morning show dubbed Adekye Nsroma.

-Awards and recognition

-Radio and Television Personalities Awards Radio Female Presenter of the Year 2019–2020.